idaocracy/NaninovelSceneAssistant/README.md

 - Spawn effect parameters (params) cannot be manipulated.
 I intend to release my own pack of spawn effects soon that will be compatible with the scene assistant.
 - This is my first time working on Editor scripting and unfortunately the documentation can be insufficient so there will be bugs.
 If you can identify a bug and reproduce it, please let me know!

+## Performance

+The list of objects is refreshed during every change in object hierarchy, as well as when the window is opened.
+Hovering over the window will update it, otherwise it should have no effect on performance.

 ### Contact

 If you need help with the extension, you can contact me on here or on Discord.
 I am the tech support person (only yellow username) on the Naninovel discord.